Best Best Reviews

 score is between 0 and 5

-Long Short-Term Memory (LSTM) networks are a type of recurrent neural network (RNN) architecture designed to address the vanishing gradient problem in traditional RNNs.
-They are well-suited for processing and predicting sequences of data due to their ability to maintain long-term dependencies.
+Long Short-Term Memory (LSTM) networks are a type of recurrent neural network architecture designed to overcome the vanishing and exploding gradient problems in traditional RNNs.
+LSTMs have the ability to learn long-range dependencies in sequential data.

 Key Features